Assistant Professor of Computer Science

 Research Areas: Human-Machine Interaction; Human-Robot Interaction; Artificial Intelligence for Mental Health; Bias in Artificial Intelligence; Automatic Human Behavior Analysis; Social Robotics; Intelligent Systems; Affective Computing

-After spending two years as a postdoctoral fellow and one year as a teaching and research assistant (ATER) at the University of Pierre and Marie Curie (Sorbonne), she spent one year in the industry where she was an R&D Engineer in AI and Robotics at A.I.Mergence, a startup specialized in intelligent autonomous robots for home security.
+After spending three years as a researcher and lecturer at the University of Pierre and Marie Curie (Sorbonne), she worked in the robotics industry where she was an R&D Engineer in AI and Robotics at A.I.Mergence, a startup specialized in intelligent autonomous robots for home security.
 Following, she worked as an independent consultant in AI and Data Science, in parallel with part-time lecturing at different French universities and engineering schools.
-She is currently an associate professor in AI at Emlyon Business School in Lyon, France.
+She then joined Emlyon Business School as an associate professor in AI before joining NYUAD.

+Her scientific interests include Artificial Intelligence for mental healthcare, Human-Machine Interaction (HMI), social robotics, computer vision, personalized machine learning, and affective computing.
 She has published several international peer-reviewed conference and journal papers on social robotics and intelligent affective computing.
-Her scientific interests include Artificial Intelligence, Human-Machine Interaction, social robotics, computer vision, machine learning and affective computing.
 She is an advocate of technology for common good and an activist for women empowerment.